coveo/source.coveo.com/_posts/2017-09-26-search-best-practices-2.md

 <!-- more -->

 When we imagine a search results page, we generally think about what Google (maybe Yahoo!?) have taught us: a linear and prioritized list of results that appears on a new page.
 As a company doing search for a living, we can’t count the times a client asked for a search results page that looked like Google or Amazon, and we cannot blame them.
-People like websites that work like the ones they know, and deviating from this expected design almost causes usability problems.
+People like websites that work like the ones they know, and deviating from this expected design almost always causes usability problems.

 Here are some guidelines to follow to ensure your search page results meet user expectations.